WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10203-Triage-TestFlight-crashes-in-Xcode-Organizer.md

 Learn how Xcode Organizer makes it easier and faster to triage and fix crashes.
 We'll explore how you can get access to crash information and feedback from your TestFlight testers just moments after they occur.
 And we'll show you how to analyze crashes, view metrics, and even share crash information among your team.

-For a primer on crash logs, we recommend watching “Understanding Crashes and Crash Logs” from WWDC18.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)